silverstripe/cwp/docs/en/user.md

 ## Embedding iframes

-SS Express bundles an iframe page type for easy embedding of external resources.
+An iframe page type is bundled for easy embedding of external resources.
 It has the following settings:

 * URL: this is a resource URL to be included into the page.
 If you want the height autosetting to work, the supplied URL needs to be either relative, or at least match the name of your site's domain.